CentaurusInfra/mizar/docs/design/dft.md

 previously made flow decisions.

-**Chain Augmentation:** The management plane performs chain-augmentation in the case of the removal(scale- in) or addition(scale-out) of a chain to a DFT.
+**Chain Augmentation:** The management plane performs chain-augmentation in the case of the removal(scale-in) or addition(scale-out) of a chain to a DFT.
 During either scenario, the management plane will attach chainstogether by first determining a "predecessor" and a "successor" chain.
-Next, the tail node of the predecessor chain is recognized as thepseudo-head of the successor chain.
+Next, the tail node of the predecessor chain is recognized as the pseudo-head of the successor chain.
 Finally, both active and passivereplication will work in tandem to repartition and distribute the flowentries amongst the active chains.